hakant/hakant.github.io/source/_posts/2014-04-24-disaster-recovery-on-azure.markdown

 The purpose of this blog post is not to describe solutions for each possible combination of these two objectives, but to describe a couple of approaches that can tolerate relatively long recovery time objective (~24 hours) with a more aggressive (so short) recovery point objective.

-Don't forget that having a short RTO and RPO together is both costly and complex to implement.
+Don't forget that having a short RTO and RPO together can be both costly and complex to implement depending on the storage needs of your applications.

 ## Running business on a single datacenter